Embarkation Port: Cebu

 Apo Island: Cruising to Apo Island, we explore its reef walls, covered with corals, where we can see sea turtles, angel fish, snapper, barracudas, moray eels, triggerfish, and white tips.

-Diving Tubbataha Reefs National Park, a UNESCO World Heritage Site, is on almost every divers bucket list and rightfully so.
+Diving Tubbataha Reefs Natural Park, a UNESCO World Heritage Site, is on almost every divers bucket list and rightfully so.
 The dive sites visited on this trip include and are not limited to the Malayan wreck, Wall Street, Amos rock, shark Airport, Washing Machine and the ranger station on the North Atoll.
 On the South Atoll, we will visit South West Wall, Staghorn Point, Delsan Wreck, Black Wreck and T wreck.

 From there we go dive the famous Jessie Beazley Reef located northwest of the North Atoll, before disembarking in Puerto Princessa.